IT assets are rapidly evolving, and so must our practices.

 For assets such as Docker containers and public cloud servers, however, traditional periodic discovery will not be enough; the server may have appeared and disappeared before the discovery tool ever has the chance to see it.
 If that matters to you (or, perhaps, to your vendors’ software license auditors), then a more agile data collection method will be needed.
-For example, by capturing data on cloud instances as they are provisioned, BMC Cloud Lifecycle Management creates Computer System records in the CMDB, which the asset manager can immediately manage as IT assets.

 The service context of those server assets is important too, hence our methodology must focus on recording and managing that.
 End-user devices such as PCs, conversely, require us to monitor assignment to individuals, as this is the context we care about.